ibm-cloud-docs/openwhisk/bluemix_cli.md

 After you configure your environment, you can use the {{site.data.keyword.openwhisk_short}} CLI to perform the following tasks:

-* Run your code snippets, or actions, on {{site.data.keyword.openwhisk_short}}.
-See [Creating and invoking actions](./openwhisk_actions.html).
+* Run your code snippets, or Actions, on {{site.data.keyword.openwhisk_short}}.
+See [Creating and invoking Actions](./openwhisk_actions.html).
-* Use triggers and rules to enable your actions to respond to events.
-See [Creating triggers and rules](./openwhisk_triggers_rules.html).
+* Use Triggers and Rules to enable your Actions to respond to events.
+See [Creating Triggers and Rules](./openwhisk_triggers_rules.html).
-* Learn how packages bundle actions and configure external events sources.
-See [Using and creating packages](./openwhisk_packages.html).
+* Learn how packages bundle Actions and configure external events sources.
+See [Create and use packages](./openwhisk_packages.html).
 * Explore the catalog of packages and enhance your applications with external services, such as a [Cloudant event source](./openwhisk_cloudant.html).
 See [Using {{site.data.keyword.openwhisk_short}} enabled services](./openwhisk_catalog.html).

 To get a list of commands for the {{site.data.keyword.openwhisk_short}} plug-in run `bx wsk` with no arguments.

-## How to bind a service to an action
+## How to bind a service to an Action
 {: #cli_bind}

-Bind a service to an action by using the `bx wsk service bind` command.
+Bind a service to an Action by using the `bx wsk service bind` command.

 Usage syntax:
 ```